 Penny stocks are more associated with trading than investing.
 Penny stock trading (also known as “pennystocking”) is primarily done for short-term profit: traders buy heaps of penny stocks and wait for the shares to rise dramatically in demand and value.
 When they do, the traders cash out their shares and reap an extremely high return on their investment.

 For example, you might find a penny stock that’s worth $1 per share.
 You buy 100 shares for a grand total of $100.
 Suddenly, the stock price leaps up to $10 per share—a 900% increase.
-You sell all your shares and profit $1,000.
+You sell all your shares to take a profit which gives you the option to reinvest $1000 or keep it.
 That’s a whopping 900% return on investment.

 When you invest in penny stocks, you’re investing in a volatile market, which can yield great rewards but also present great risk.